 Innovate UK is primarily focused on supporting innovations that are between TRL 4 and TRL 6.

 It will fund R&D in service of one or more of the following outcomes:

 - feasibility studies

 - industrial research

 Innovate UK’s Smart Grants competitions, which are open to companies in a range of industries, often put more emphasis on projects requiring fundamental research.

 There is more of a range in sector-specific competitions, which provide opportunities for early, mid and late stage projects.

-Grants from the Horizon 2020 programme – aka H2020 – generally start with technologies that are at TRL 6 or 7, moving towards TRL 7 and 8.
+Grants from the Horizon Europe programme generally start with technologies that are at TRL 6 or 7, moving towards TRL 7 and 8.

 For Research Actions, Research and Innovation Actions each topic defines the expected TRL of the technology development it will be supporting.

-Again, it’s important to look at each steam’s criteria.
+Again, it’s important to look at each stream’s criteria.